 Officers of the School are elected by the Board at its Annual Meeting during the fall of the year.
 Trustees are elected by the Board to serve for a term of three years, on a staggered basis, to assure continuity of governance.
 Annually, the Board of Trustees receives and reviews an Audited Financial Statement, prepared by an Independent Certified Public Accountant.
 (Polcari & Co.)

-The board provides strategic leadership, while the daily affairs of the School rest upon the Head who reports to the Board at its monthly meeting.
-The Hudson School is represented in legal matters by William Cagney, Esq., of the law firm of Windells, Marx, Mittendorf and Lane.
+The board provides strategic leadership, while the daily affairs of the School rest upon the Head who reports to the Board at its quarterly meeting.

 Daniel Gans is the co-founder and Chief Executive Office of the Hoboken Brownstone Company.
 For over 38 years, he has been developing real estate along New Jersey’s Hudson River “Gold Coast.”
 His firm focuses on the redevelopment of large-scale mixed-use urban industrial sites,